dhakal79/Portfolio-project-MS5/README.md

 * Inspired from Project Boutique Adoand from the code institute course
 * Thanks to my mentor Marcel Mulders for his constructive feedback
 * Thanks to the Code Institute tutor support team, who helped me develop my understanding throughout this project.
+* Inspired from the project shared by the mentor. https://github.com/iKelvvv/MS5
+* django-ecommerce-ms5 from code institute project sumbission
 * Text in the blog post were taken from various sources in the internet